Interpolating with generalized Assouad dimensions: Self-similar sets and decreasing sequences

 First, note that $c(\eps)$ is chosen precisely so that $2c(\eps)(2+\eps)^k+2\leq c(\eps)(2+\eps)^{k+1}$ for all $k \in \N$.
 Now the case $k=1$ holds since $n_1=1$ and $-\log r_1=0$.
 Suppose the hypothesis holds for $k\in\N$.
 Then directly from the definitions,

 Moreover,

-as claimed. \end{proof} Recalling the definition of $M_r$ for $r>0$ from \cref{e:Mr-def}, define ${\widetilde M}_k=M_{m^{-k}}$ for non-negative integers $k$. \begin{theorem} For all $m\in\N$ with $m \geq 3$ there exists $t\in(0,1)$ (given explicitly in the proof of \cref{l:nk-choice}) such that the attractor $K$ of the IFS $\{S_0,S_t,S_1\}$ satisfies the following properties.
+as claimed. \end{proof} Recalling the definition of $M_r$ for $r>0$ from \cref{e:Mr-def}, define ${\widetilde M}_k=M_{m^{-k}}$ for non-negative integers $k$.
+This is the same as the definition from the introduction. \begin{theorem} For all $m\in\N$ with $m \geq 3$ there exists $t\in(0,1)$ such that the attractor $K$ of the IFS $\{S_0,S_t,S_1\}$ defined in \cref{e:st-def} has the following properties.
 If $\psi$ is a dimension function satisfying

 then $\dimuAs\phi K=\dimH K$, and if $\phi$ is a dimension function satisfying

 then $\dimAs\phi K=\dimA K=1$. \end{theorem} \begin{proof} The first claim is just a restatement of \cref{p:self-similar-upper} in slightly different notation.